 Macroscopic Imaging Facility Supervisor: Dr. Santiago Di Pietro, Associate Professor

-The macroscopic imaging equipment in room 216 MRB includes a Typhoon FLA 9500 for radioisotopic, chemiluminescence and fluorescence imaging.
-Laser lines of 473, 532, 635, 685 and 785 are available.
-Large format phosphorimager screens allow detection of radioactivity over a 105 dynamic range.
+The macroscopic imaging equipment in room 210 MRB includes a Typhoon RGB scanner for radioisotopic, chemiluminescence and fluorescence imaging.
+Laser lines of 473, 532, and 635 are available and large format phosphorimager screens allow detection of radioactivity over a 105 dynamic range.
 An ImageQuant LAS 500 detection system for chemiluminescence, fluorescence and colorometric measurements from microtiter format plates is available in the same room.
 Across the hall in room 214 MRB is a LiCor Odyssey CLx near IR Scanner for dual color Western blot analysis.
 This equipment is not reserved but open to users on a first-come first-served basis.
 Users from outside the department need to be trained and have an account on file for hourly charges incurred.

 Fees For Macroscopic Imaging Equipment: Odyssey costs are billed at $235/month divided by hours of use, averaged over 6 months.
 Typical hourly costs are between $25-30.
 Typhoon costs are billed at $450/month divided by hours of use, averaged over two month periods.
 Typical hourly costs range from $30-70.